 In other words, SOC 2 is more than simply a compliance standard.
 Becoming SOC 2 compliant is a good business decision.
 A really good one.

-There are plenty of reasons for any SaaS company to prioritize SOC 2 compliance.
-Here’s our shortlist of five of the most compelling reasons why your business needs a SOC 2 report.
+So why is SOC 2 so important?
+There are plenty of reasons for any SaaS company to prioritize SOC 2 compliance and why it is in the best interest of the company.
+SOC 2 can also place a company at an advantage when it comes to your operating market, as well as sales potential.
+Here’s our shortlist of a few of the most compelling reasons why your business needs a SOC 2 report.

 A SOC 2 report is a special kind of compliance document.
 Becoming SOC 2 compliant isn’t simply about ticking the right boxes and getting your certification.
 In fact, SOC 2 is not a certification at all.
 Rather, your independent SOC 2 auditor attests that you have met the strict standards set out by the The American Institute of Certified Public Accountants (AICPA).
 The AICPA is the national professional organization of Certified Public Accountants in the United States.